| From left to right are Savannah College of Art & Design head coach Ashley

 Middle Tennessee State University won their second consecutive Western title at about quarter

+to three in the afternoon the same day.
 On the hunter seat side SCAD took the early lead when Peter Cavagnac (Freshman; Amherst,

 Massachusetts) won team limit flat (the only English team class held on Friday, May 3rd and